Evolution of progenitors for electron capture supernovae: Results

 Figure \ref{f_rhot} shows that the central temperature increases with the central density more steeply in this core growth stage.
-The increase of temperature is due to heating via electron captures and the main reaction sequence is $^{24}$Mg $\rightarrow$ $^{24}$Na $\rightarrow$ $^{24}$Ne at that time.
-Electron capture on $^{24}$Mg forms an excited $^{24}$Na$^*$ as a daughter nuclei.
-When this $^{24}$Na$^*$ decays to the ground state, $\gamma$-ray accompanies and heats surroundings.
-Owing to this additional heating, the electron capture on $^{24}$Mg becomes exothermic.
-Moreover, both $^{24}$Na$^*$ and $^{24}$Na at the ground state can capture another electron with lower threshold density than the one of $^{24}$Mg.
-Therefore, electron capture on $^{24}$Mg results in double-electron capture and releases large amount of heat.
-It is noteworthy that the second daughter nuclei $^{24}$Ne becomes the dominant products of electron capture on $^{24}$Mg (Fig. \ref{f_enuc}).
+The increase of temperature is due to heating via electron capture and the main reaction sequence is $^{24}$Mg $\rightarrow$ $^{24}$Na $\rightarrow$ $^{24}$Ne at that time.
+Electron capture by $^{24}$Mg forms an excited $^{24}$Na$^*$ as a daughter nucleus.
+When this $^{24}$Na$^*$ decays to the ground state, a $\gamma$-ray results and heats the surroundings.
+Owing to this additional heating, the electron capture by $^{24}$Mg becomes exothermic.
+Moreover, both $^{24}$Na$^*$ and $^{24}$Na at the ground state can capture another electron with lower threshold density than with $^{24}$Mg.
+Therefore, electron capture by $^{24}$Mg results in double-electron capture and releases a large amount of heat.
+It is noteworthy that the second daughter nucleus $^{24}$Ne becomes the dominant product of electron capture by $^{24}$Mg (Fig. \ref{f_enuc}).
 As a result, the amount of $\nabla_{\mathrm{rad}}$ becomes sufficiently large compared to $\frac{\phi}{\delta}\nabla_{\mu}$, and the central region is fully mixed by convection.
-The growing convection supplies fresh $^{24}$Mg to the center where electrons are quickly captured and the electron mole fraction decreases in the whole convective region.
-In accordance with the discussion by \citet{miy80}, convective URCA by $^{24}$Mg-$^{24}$Ne does not take place in this phase, though the reaction drives convection.
-This is because the threshold density of $\beta^-$-decay for the daughter nucleus $^{24}$Ne is $\sim10^8$ g/cm$^3$ and is too small to occur in this phase.
-While minor electron capture nuclei, such as $^{23}$Na and $^{29}$Si, can induce convective URCA in this phase, the averaged energy loss by these reactions are reasonably smaller than heating by electron capture on $^{24}$Mg, and thus this process can be negligible.
+The growing convection supplies fresh $^{24}$Mg to the center where electrons are quickly captured.
+As a result, the electron mole fraction decreases in the convective region.
+In accordance with the discussion by \citet{miy80}, convective URCA cooling by $^{24}$Mg-$^{24}$Ne does not take place in this phase, though the reaction drives convection.
+This is because the threshold density of $\beta^-$-decay for the daughter nucleus $^{24}$Ne, $\sim10^8$ g/cm$^3$, is too small to occur in this phase.
+While minor electron capture nuclei, such as $^{23}$Na and $^{29}$Si, can induce convective URCA processes, the average energies lost by these reactions are reasonably smaller than the energy released by electron capture by $^{24}$Mg, and thus these processes should be neglected.